Published: March 14, 2017 | Updated: December 7, 2020 | Posted by: Moneymax | Car Insurance

 Prevention tips: Whenever possible, do periodic checks on the main components of your starter motor to see if anything needs fixing or replacing.
-A dead starter can easily be issues with the spark plug, or that the starter relay requires some adjustment.
+A dead starter can easily issue with the spark plug, or that the starter relay requires some adjustment.

 This is another reason why your car might not be starting.
 A dead battery happens when something drains the power out of it, or if your car battery is old.
 Car batteries are normally made to last no more than a few years, usually between three to five years.

 Prevention tips: In some instances, it’s all a matter of faulty connectors, in which case, just hook them back up and you should be good to go.
 The best way to prevent being surprised by a dead battery is to mark it with the date you purchased it and get a new one before it expires.

 The alternator keeps your battery in check and keeps it charged.
 If you have problems with your alternator, your car won’t be able to start or break down in the middle of the road.
 Signs of a failing alternator includes constant battery problem, unusual rattling from the engine, and electrical failure.